-Let’s face it – Zanzibar is not Ibiza, Goa or Thailand, where thousands of people practicing party-tourism, but there are interesting places where you can have some fun.
+Let’s face it – Zanzibar is not Ibiza, Goa or Thailand, where thousands of people practicing party-tourism, but there are exciting places where you can have some fun.
 If you belong to people who like to relax but also to dance or listen to music in a vibrant bar somewhere on the beach, definitely select the northern part of the island – near Nungwi and Kendwa.
 Below there is a list of places that are worth checking:

 Guru Guru Bar – we popped in during the day for a drink accidentally, catching our attention to quite a large crowd having fun and dancing to local music.
-At the same time there was a kind of “miss Zanznibar” show.
+At the same time, there was a kind of “miss Zanznibar” show.

 Cholo`s Disco Bar – run by Italians, one of the most popular places in Nungwi, worth checking out.
 They organize big events on Thursdays and Saturdays.

 Coccobello – another place run by an Italian woman.
 It`s located between Nungwi and Kenwa village.
 They organize large events on weekends, admission approx. 2$.

 Kendwa Rocks – the most famous place when it comes to parties in Zanzibar.
 Kendwa Rocks Hotel is located 10 min away by taxi from Nungwi – cost approx. 15,000 TZS (7$).
 They organize Saturday’s events at the beach bar and large Full Moon Parties, where you can see live performance of African culture and then dance till sunrise.
 Kendwa Rocks also organizes the biggest New Year’s Eve parties in Zanzibar.
 In 2016, about 6,000 people took part in it.
 Admission to the Full Moon Party 20,000 TZS (approx. $ 10), New Year’s Eve approx. $ 25.
 No need to book tickets in advance because the event takes place on the beach.
 Free for residents of Kendwa Rocks Hotel.